All the Way to Brookfield

 Progress of the Trail:

 In the summer of 2016, Mayor Gronbach established the (5) person Bike & Trails Committee to focus on moving this project forward, among other things.
 For the Agenda and Minutes of this committee go to: Bike & Trails Committee.
-The committee is currently researching consulting firms to help with designing and planning the remaining 7.75 miles of proposed trail.
+The committee is working with a planning firm to help with designing and planning the remaining 8 miles of proposed trail.

-In the fall of 2016, the town started another segment of the New Milford River Trail along the riverfront at Young’s Field Park.
-With $180,000 in funding from the Housatonic River Natural Resources Restoration Settlement Fund, Landfill Settlement Funds (Waste Management Funds), and our generous supporters, the riverfront at Young’s Field will be restored, invasive overgrowth removed, native species plantings added, and a 1/4 mile, environmentally-friendly, paved surface installed that will allow for bikers, walkers, runners, wheelchairs and strollers.
+In the fall of 2016, the town started another segment of the New Milford River Trail along the riverfront at Young’s Field Park that was completed in the spring of 2017.
+With $180,000 in funding from the Housatonic River Natural Resources Restoration Settlement Fund (GE Settlement Fund), Landfill Settlement Fund (Waste Management Funds), and our generous supporters, this riverfront recapture project stabilized the embankment at Young’s Field, allowed for invasive overgrowth and dead trees to be removed, native species plantings to be added, along with a fishing dock and benches to take in the new, beautiful view of the Housatonic River, and a 1/4 mile, environmentally-friendly, paved surface to be installed that allows for bikers, walkers, runners, wheelchairs and strollers.